Travel.State.Gov >

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Somalia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Somalia’s Civil Aviation Authority for compliance with International Civil Aviation Organization aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

-The FAA has issued a Notice to Airmen containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia.
+The FAA has issued a Notice to Air Mission containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia.
 For background information and advisories consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 The U.S. Embassy prohibits its employees from using commercial airlines originating from or arriving in Somalia due to safety concerns.

-Maritime Travel: Recreational vessels should avoid the region.
-Consult the International Maritime Bureau's Live Piracy Report.
-Information may also be posted at U.S. maritime advisories and alerts, the U.S. Department of Transportation Maritime Administration, the U.S. Coast Guard homeport website and the NGA broadcast warnings..
+Maritime Travel: Information may be posted at U.S. maritime advisories and alerts, the U.S. Department of Transportation Maritime Administration, the U.S. Coast Guard homeport website, and the NGA broadcast warnings.

 You are about to leave travel.state.gov for an external website that is not maintained by the U.S. Department of State.